agilesteel/spells/README.md

 ### Configuring your project's dependencies

-Add these lines to your SBT build file (spells is currently built only against Scala 2.10.0-RCX series):
+Add these lines to your SBT build file
 ```scala
 resolvers += Resolver.sonatypeRepo("releases") // optional, but quicker